 EECS Faculty Searches

-Applications should be submitted on-line at: https://academicjobsonline.org/ajo/jobs/7736.
+Applications should be submitted on-line at: http://apply.interfolio.com/69338 .
 For more information, please visit our web site: http://engineering.vanderbilt.edu/eecs .
-Applications will be reviewed on a rolling basis beginning November 1, 2016 with telephone interviews beginning December 1, 2016.
-The final application deadline is January 15, 2017.
+Applications will be reviewed on a rolling basis beginning November 15, 2019 with telephone interviews beginning December 1, 2019.
+The final application deadline is January 15, 2020.

-THE EECS DEPARTMENT also invites applicants for a Professor of the Practice or Lecturer of computer science.
-Primary responsibilities are to teach three core computer science courses ranging from introductory to upper-division per semester.
-Ideal qualifications include a Ph.D. degree in CS or related discipline and prior experience teaching computer science.
+The Department of Electrical Engineering and Computer Science (EECS) at Vanderbilt University invites applicants for a professor of the practice or lecturer of computer science position with a target start date of Spring or Fall 2020.
+Primary responsibilities are to teach three core EECS courses ranging from introductory to upper-division per semester.
+Ideal qualifications include a Ph.D. degree in computer science, computer engineering, or a related discipline and prior teaching experience in these programs.
 This is a term appointment, eligible for renewal, contingent on performance.
-The CS program at Vanderbilt is growing, is committed to teaching and research excellence, and includes a number of Professors of the Practice who are fully integrated into CS faculty operations.
+The computer science and computer engineering programs at Vanderbilt are growing, are committed to teaching and research excellence, and include a number of professors of the practice and lecturers who are fully integrated into EECS faculty operations.

 Applications should include a full CV, statement of teaching experience and interests, as well as names and email addresses of three references.
-These should be submitted to Professor Dan Fleetwood, Chairman of the EECS Department, at: email@example.com.
-For more information, please visit: http://eecs.vuse.vanderbilt.edu.
+Applications should be submitted on-line at: https://apply.interfolio.com/69022.
+For questions regarding the position, send an email to: email@example.com.
 Review of applications will begin immediately, and applications will be accepted until the position is filled.

 Vanderbilt University is an equal-opportunity, affirmative-action employer that aspires to become a leader among peer institutions in making meaningful and lasting progress in responding to the needs and concerns of women and members of underrepresented minority groups.